 The loss of a good employee

 When those things happen, you have a choice to either dig in to see what you can do to rally and turn things around or give in, stay stuck and create excuses to make yourself feel better.

-Let’s face it, digging in often means work.
+Let’s face it, when it comes to Retail Management, digging in often means work.
 Giving in is easy and here’s how the excuses show up:

 You discover a salesperson whose first response to a customer’s question is no.

 You listen to a manager saying my hands are tied.

 You get on private retailer groups and bemoan problems most anyone could have if they really thought about it.

 Or you want to write an invective note to a vendor for treating you poorly, reply to an online reviewer to justify yourself, or torch your personal relationship with employees.